Project receives final approval from Ohio EPA; Project to bring 110 full-time and 500+ construction workers to Northeast Ohio community

 A project labor agreement was signed in February 2020 with Cleveland Building and Construction Trades Council (CBCTC).
 This is the umbrella organization for more than 29-member local unions working in the construction industry in the Greater Cleveland region.

 “This construction project means two years of work for construction workers from throughout Northeast Ohio,’’ said David J. Wondolowski, Executive Secretary and Business Manager for the trades council.
 "Many of these workers will be local residents who will spend much of their paychecks in the Ashtabula area, so other businesses will benefit indirectly from this project.’'

 Petmin is confident that this region offers competent resources given its industrial background.
 Many local residents working in this sector are currently located in remote areas outside the State of Ohio.
 This is supported by independent surveys, engagement with various local technical groups and interest received on the Petmin USA website portal.

-Petmin will work with local recruitment agencies and the JobsOhio Talent Acquisition Services team in the upcoming months to ensure that its commitment to create 110 new local jobs is achieved within the next 18 months prior to plant commissioning.
+Petmin will work with local recruitment agencies in the upcoming months to ensure that its commitment to create 110 new local jobs is achieved within the next 18 months prior to plant commissioning.

 The plant design includes Tenova’s HYL Energiron ZR technology and will convert 700,000 tons of iron ore pellets (shipped in via lake vessels) into 450,000 tons of premium nodular pig iron ingots.
 This niche commodity is currently imported by companies throughout the U.S. and elsewhere from a fragmented market in Brazil, Ukraine and Russia.